-From the wide group of policy instruments available for use in STIPs, fiscal or financial instruments belong to the groups that are most commonly used.
-Fiscal policy instruments proposed in the framework include tax credits for R&D, tax incentives for technology adopters and the removal of tax credits from businesses or policy activities, projects and programmes that are unsustainable.
-It is important to emphasise that aside from financial instruments, the STIP methodology outlines other policy instruments that should be included as part of the mix (see Section 5.2 above).
+are unsustainable.
+It is important to emphasise that besides financial instruments, the STIP methodology outlines other policy instruments that should be included as part of the mix (see Section 5.2 above).

-The UNCTAD team and external consultants, in collaboration with the relevant in-country STI agencies designated by the national government, for example the Ministry of Science and Technology, carry out the implementation of the STIP framework.
-Although UNCTAD leads the implementation process, counat cabinet level prior to launch' (UNCTAD, 2019, p.
-16).
-This helps to ensure effective engagement of stakeholders at high levels of government, 'buy-in', shared vision and ownership.

-tries play very important roles.
+UNCTAD team and external consultants, in collaboration with the relevant in-country STI agencies designated by the national government for example, the Ministry of Science and Technology carry out the implementation of the STIP framework.
+Although UNCTAD leads the implementation process, countries play very important roles.
 For example, the participating country's agency can support the processes involved in mapping STI capacities and gaps, national development goals and SDG challenges.
-Where possible, UNCTAD provides training and technical support.
+Where possible UNCTAD provides training and technical support.
 The countries are also responsible for the eventual implementation of resulting policies and instruments.

-Although the implementation process is led by UNCTAD, the governance structure is designed to include active participation by the designated national agency/agencies which might be responsible for coordinating the national actors, for example in the agenda-setting, consultation and data collection processes.
+Although the implementation process is led by UNCTAD, the governance structure is designed to include active participation by the designated national agency/agencies, which might be responsible for coordinating the national actors, for example in the agenda setting, consultation, and data collection processes.
 This helps to ensure optimum participation by innovation systems actors within the country.
 The governance of the actual policies is the mandate of national governments.

-An important component of the STIP review framework is the emphasis on effective monitoring, evaluation and follow-up processes.
-This is essential for various reasons including accountability, learning, supporting the processes involved in policy experimentation and as a source of intelligence for policy makers.
-The recommendation is to 'adopt a "broad" and "open" approach' and help to identify 'acceptable pathways for moving forward' (UNCTAD 2019, p.
-19).
+An important component of the STIP review framework is the emphasis on effective monitoring, evaluation and follow up processes.
+This is essential for various reasons including accountability, learning, supporting the processes involved in policy experimentation, and as a source of intelligence for policymakers.
+The recommendation is to "adopt a 'broad' and 'open' approach" and help to identify "acceptable pathways for moving forward" (UNCTAD 2019, p.19).

-In line with the monitoring above (see Section 6.1), the STIP framework recommends that 'subject to negotiation with the national government and the funding body', a preferred approach will be to establish a monitoring commitment between UNCTAD and the participating country.
-This will enable continuous tracking of 'progress and change against the baseline established in the STIP Review' (ibid, p.
-20).16 Consequently, the role of monitoring, evaluation and follow-up is taken very seriously and carefully articulated in the STIP review.
+In line with monitoring above (see Section 6.1), the STIP framework recommends that "subject to negotiation with the national government and the funding body", a preferred approach will be to establish a monitoring commitment between UNCTAD and the participating country.
+This will enable continuous tracking of "progress and change against the baseline established in the STIP Review" (p.20).
+16 Consequently, the role of monitoring, evaluation and follow up is taken very seriously and carefully articulated in the STIP review.